Punjab and Haryana High Court: Independence-induced split

-Renaming and Reduction of Jurisdiction
+Renaming and reduction of jurisdiction

 The Punjab Reorganisation Act, 1966 paved the way for the formation of Haryana and the Union Territory of Chandigarh from 1 November 1966.
 Those formations also saw the renaming of the High Court of Punjab as the High Court of Punjab and Haryana.
 The Judges of the High Court of Punjab became Judges of the common High Court with all the powers and jurisdiction of the High Court of Punjab.
 However, the principal seat of the High Court remained at Chandigarh.
 Punjab and Haryana High Court at Chandigarh has original as well as appellate and supervisory jurisdiction over all matters pertaining to Chandigarh (a Union Territory and also capital of Punjab and Haryana), Punjab and Haryana.
 The High Court of Punjab and Haryana has operated since 1 November 1966 in its present form.

 A Circuit Bench of the High Court of Punjab had been working at Delhi since 1952, which was replaced by constituting a separate High Court for the Union Territory of Delhi on 31 October 1966 under the Delhi High Court Act, 1966.
 Three Judges of the Punjab High Court were transferred to the Delhi High Court, which includes a famous Judge-Hans Raj Khanna.

 Following area of State of Punjab namely Shimla, Kangra, Kullu and Lahaul and Spiti Districts; Nalagarh tehsil of Ambala District; Lohara, Amb and Una kanungo circles, some area of Santokhgarh kanungo circle and some other specified area of Una tehsil of Hoshiarpur District besides some parts of Dhar Kalan Kanungo circle of Pathankot tehsil of Gurdaspur District; were merged with Himachal Pradesh on 1 November 1966 as per Section 5 of the Punjab Reorganisation Act, 1966 and thus the jurisdiction of the High Court was reduced.

+On 30 April 2022, at a joint meeting of Chief Ministers and Chief Justices of High Courts, Punjab and Haryana proposed the establishment of separate high courts for each state.
+Chief Minister of Haryana Manohar Lal Khattar proposed a High Court of Haryana in Chandigarh, and Chief Minister of Punjab Bhagwant Mann proposed a High Court of Punjab in New Chandigarh.
+The Haryana Legislative Assembly had issued resolutions for a separate high court in 2002, 2005, and 2017.

 Chandigarh court building architecture

-Le Corbusier, a well-known, French architect, was chosen to execute the project of building the high court.
+Le Corbusier, who designed the master plan for Chandigarh, was chosen to execute the project of building the high court.
 India's first Prime Minister, Jawaharlal Nehru, enthusiastically supported the project and took a sustained interest in its execution.
 When he visited the project on 2 April 1952, he declared "Let this be a new town symbolic of the freedom of India, unfettered by the traditions of the past, an expression of the nation's faith in the future."